geovedi/book-notes/2019/burnout.notes.md

 - Conclusion:
   - Adequate rest and sleep are crucial for survival and well-being.
   - Embracing rest counters cultural norms and promotes self-sovereignty.

 ### Grow Mighty
 - Introduction: The Madwoman in the Attic
   - The concept of the "madwoman" in the psychological attic is introduced.
   - The madwoman represents the conflict between who we are and the societal standards imposed by Human Giver Syndrome.
-- Part 1: Self-Compassion and Healing
+- Self-Compassion and Healing
   - Beating ourselves up leads to pain, and we seek ways to manage that pain.
   - Many get used to living with pain, considering it normal, to fit into societal standards.
   - Dangerous measures are sometimes taken to cope with pain, but they deepen wounds.
   - Putting down self-criticism and turning to difficult feelings with kindness allows healing.
   - Healing is painful, but it's essential for growth and developing new ways to manage pain.
-- Part 2: Self-Compassion and Healing
+- Self-Compassion and Healing
   - Personifying self-criticism helps in relating to it with friendly curiosity.
   - Turning towards internal experiences with kindness and compassion facilitates healing.
   - Positive reappraisal might not be sufficient for those with high self-criticism and shame.
   - Healing is uncomfortable but leads to growth and empowerment.
-- Part 3: Strength and Overcoming Fear
+- Strength and Overcoming Fear
   - Letting go of external standards leads to healing and growing stronger.
   - Growing stronger challenges Human Giver Syndrome and might provoke backlash.
   - The fear of personal strength and greater responsibilities can hold us back.
-- Part 4: Observing Truth and Acceptance
+- Observing Truth and Acceptance
   - Noticing and accepting uncomfortable truths are crucial for growth.
   - Observational distance helps explore and understand challenging situations.
   - Being aware of personal strengths and external resources fosters positive change.
-- Part 5: Cultivating Gratitude
+- Cultivating Gratitude
   - Gratitude practices shift the focus from problems to personal strengths and resources.
   - Gratitude for people who contribute positively and for how things happen is emphasized.
   - Gratitude isn't about ignoring problems but enhancing the capacity to overcome them.